 On the background of Anna Westerstee is not much known, apart from the fact that her parents were married on 10 January 1652 in The Hague.
-After her marriage with Barent Beek, Anna became active as publisher.
-The couple published engraved topographical maps, plans and views of The Hague and they also coloured prints.
+After her marriage with Barent Beek, Anna became active as a publisher.
+The couple published engraved topographical maps, plans, and views of The Hague and they also colored prints.

 Anna signed her prints "Anna van Beek excudit" (issued by Anna van Beek).

 Several requests for patents by Anna Beek are known :

 She requested a patent in the name of Anna Westerstee, wife of Barent Beek.
 Apparently, her husband was still alive, but she already managed the business at this time:

 Request van Anna van Westerstee, huysvrouw van Barent Beek, Const en Kaartverkoopster in 's Hage.

 Geeft enz. dat zij met groote kosten in 't kooper heeft laten snijden en etsen de Slach van Yrland bij Drogeda ode de Rivier Boine, ende het huys Sorgvliet; daar sij nu weederom heeft late afteyckene en in verscheijde plaaten laaten etsen en suijden het Koninkl.
 Efuys tot Reyswyk, genaamd Nieuwburgh, mitsgader alle de Appartementen en Camers van hetzelve huys, bysonder soodanigh als alle dezelve tot de Vreedehandelingh gebruykt wierden, enz verzoekt daarvoor Octrooi.